 Finland Traditional Clothing Name

 When it comes to traditional clothing, Finland is a country with a rich and varied history.
-We often make traditional Finnish clothing from natural materials such as wool, linen, and fur.
+We often make traditional Finland clothing from natural materials such as wool, linen, and fur.
 It is also common for Finnish clothes to be decorated with geometric patterns and colorful designs.

 Some of the most popular traditional Finnish garments include: The sarafan: both men and women wear This traditional Russian dress in Finland.
 It comprises a long, sleeveless tunic that reaches down to the knees or ankles.